Eccles Road railway station

 The station takes its name from being outside of the now abandoned original village of Eccles although the church Eccles St. Mary still stands and is one of 124 original round-tower churches in Norfolk.
 A new settlement, also called Eccles, has developed around the station.
 The station is situated in the civil parish of Quidenham, about 2 miles (3 km) north of that village, and 1 mile (1.5 km) north-east of Snetterton Motor Racing Circuit.

 The station is unstaffed and has two platforms, adjacent to a level crossing.
 Wooden level crossing gates used to be opened and closed manually by a signaller in the local signal box, which is dated 1883.
 However, in 2012 the signal box was closed and the crossing was renewed with barriers controlled from Cambridge.
 The redundant signal box still stands across the road from the westbound (Cambridge) platform (as of 2024).

 History

-The Bill for the Norwich & Brandon Railway (N&BR) received Royal Assent on 10 May 1844.
+The Norwich and Brandon Railway Act 1844 (7 & 8 Vict. c. xv) authorising the Norwich and Brandon Railway (N&BR) received royal assent on 10 May 1844.
 Work started on the line in 1844 and the line and its stations were opened on 30 July 1845.
 The line ran from Ely to Trowse, in Norwich.
 The link into Norwich was delayed due to the need to build a bridge over the River Wensum that kept the river navigable.
-One month before the N&BR opened a Bill authorising the amalgamation of the Yarmouth & Norwich Railway with the N&BR came into effect and so Eccles Road station became a Norfolk Railway asset.
+One month before the N&BR opened, the Norfolk Railway Act 1845 (8 & 9 Vict. c. xli) authorising the amalgamation of the Yarmouth and Norwich Railway with the N&BR came into effect and so Eccles Road station became a Norfolk Railway asset.